sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-ior-predict/cp-aibus-dar-swagger-ior-predict.md

 [ACCORDION-BEGIN [Step 3: ](Undeploy your model)]

 Now that you have learned the whole process about how to use the Invoice Object Recommendation Business Blueprint from the Data Attribute Recommendation service, it's time to clean up.
 This way, the technical limits won't get in your way when trying out other Data Attribute Recommendation tutorials.
-See [Technical Constraints](https://help.sap.com/docs/Data_Attribute_Recommendation/105bcfd88921418e8c29b24a7a402ec3/686d2ae094014c8085cebecdb1d37e37.html) and [Free Service Plan and Trial Account Technical Constraints](https://help.sap.com/docs/Data_Attribute_Recommendation/105bcfd88921418e8c29b24a7a402ec3/c03b561eea1744c9b9892b416037b99a.html).
+See [Technical Constraints](https://help.sap.com/docs/Data_Attribute_Recommendation/105bcfd88921418e8c29b24a7a402ec3/686d2ae094014c8085cebecdb1d37e37.html) and [Free Tier Option Technical Constraints](https://help.sap.com/docs/Data_Attribute_Recommendation/105bcfd88921418e8c29b24a7a402ec3/c03b561eea1744c9b9892b416037b99a.html).

-First, undeploy your model.
+First, `undeploy` your model.
 For that, go back to the Swagger UI for `mm` and:

  1. Expand the endpoint `DELETE /deployments/{deploymentId}` by clicking on it.
 Then click **Try it out**.